AI-Pree/Pride/README.md

 - Compiler created using C++
 - Reduce the compilation time significantly
 - Try to make simple language
+- Option to be both interpreted and compiled (for learning purpose)

 # Programming Language Design and its Reasoning:
 ## For operators